ikke-t/certbot-ocp/README.md

 # cerbot-ocp

 Utility for creating and updating SSL certificates for routes in OpenShift project.
-Uses [Let's Encrypt certbot](https://certbot.eff.org/), NGINX and OpenShift command line tools to fetch, update and install the certificates.
+Uses [Let's Encrypt certbot](https://certbot.eff.org/), apache and OpenShift command line tools to fetch, update and install the certificates.